Pemex sues Siemens, SK Engineering over bribery claims

 While the United States has stepped up its enforcement of an anti-bribery law, the Foreign Corrupt Practices Act, the countries in which bribery occurred have rarely appeared in U.S. courts to seek their own restitution.

-Last year, an electric utility in Costa Rica objected to a bribery settlement French telecoms company Alcatel Lucent SA ALUA.PA entered into with U.S. authorities, and demanded restitution.
+Last year an electric utility in Costa Rica objected to a bribery settlement French telecoms company Alcatel Lucent SA entered into with U.S. authorities, and demanded restitution.

 The Justice Department had accused an Alcatel subsidiary of paying bribes to Costa Rican government officials, including five employees of the electric utility.
-The utility, the Instituto Costarricense de Electricidad, lost in the lower courts and asked the U.S. Supreme Court to look at the case, but was denied earlier this week.
+The utility, the Instituto Costarricense de Electricidad, lost in the lower courts and asked the U.S. Supreme Court to look at the case.

 Pemex's lawsuit accused Siemens and SK Engineering of racketeering violations.
 Another defendant is Conproca, S.A.
-De C.V.
-CONPR.UL, a Mexican joint-venture between Siemens and SK that was created to bid for the state oil company's refinery contract.
+De C.V., a Mexican joint-venture between Siemens and SK that was created to bid for the state oil company's refinery contract.
 Conproca is 85 percent owned by SK, according to the complaint.

 Pemex contends that bribes caused cost overruns that were a "significant component" of an arbitration with Conproca, according to the court papers.

-Guenter Gaugler, a spokesman for Siemens, and officials with Mexico City-based Pemex declined comment.
-An SK representative could not be reached.
-A lawyer for Conproca did not respond to requests for comment.
+A spokeswoman for Siemens had no immediate comment, while an SK representative could not be reached.
+Tom Goldstein, a lawyer for Pemex, had no immediate comment.
+A lawyer for Conproca did not immediately respond to requests for comment.

 Conproca, which has been seeking to recover $530 million in the arbitration with Pemex, filed a lawsuit, also in New York federal court, in December 2011 seeking to confirm an award on liability.